JorgeBennasar/curving_the_manifold/README.md

 The following files are obtained from https://github.com/raacampbell/shadedErrorBar: shadedErrorBar

-The file myLSTM contains a full LSTM programmed from scratch, with additional parameters for connectivity, decorrelation and noise.
+The file myLSTM contains a full LSTM programmed from scratch, with additional parameters for connectivity, decorrelation and noise

+The file center_out_data.mat is a small sample of the data used